What Is a Pillar Page? Example and Ideal Structure

 - Landing page: Serves as an entry point for potential customers, to convert page visitors into leads; usually contains a contact form or other call to action (CTA)

-The internet is full of landing page and pillar page examples; once you know what you’re looking for, you’ll start recognizing them everywhere.
+Once you know what you’re looking for, you’ll start recognizing Pillar Page examples everywhere.

 Where Can You Find Content Pillar Examples?